lucas-m-ribeiro/lucas-m-ribeiro/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="400px" width="400px" align="right">

+## About me

 <p align="left">
-Hey guys
-my name is Lucas Ribeiro, I am an IT professional focused on software quality, programming and software development for testing.
+My name is Lucas Ribeiro, I am an IT professional focused on software quality, programming and software development for testing.

 I have a degree in systems analysis and development, and also a postgraduate degree in software engineering.